-Persistent Derived Tables (PDTs) are an important Looker feature that enables complex analysis within Looker.
-Looker offers admin features that can help to track and troubleshoot PDT behavior.
+Persistent Derived Tables (PDTs) are an important Looker feature.
+They enable complex analysis within Looker.
+Looker has admin features that can help track and troubleshoot PDT behavior.

 Using the PDT Panel

-The panel can be accessed on the PDTs page of Looker’s Admin section.
+The panel can be accessed on the Persistent Derived Tables page of Looker’s Admin section.
 It shows the model, view, type, and name of the derived table, as well as information about when it was last built, when the trigger was last checked, build time, and more.
-If the PDT is not currently built, the information will be greyed out and “not built” will appear under the table name.
+If the PDT is not currently built, the information will be greyed out and “Not built” will appear under the table name.